 A lot of families, like mine, "struggle" (I am ashamed to write that word in this context) with conflicting pulls at Christmas (or any other holiday that involves gift-giving).
 We want to make the holidays magical for our little ones, but don't want the presents to be the focus.
 We want to teach the true meaning of the holiday, whether that is religious-based or simply the concept of giving, but we talk about Santa and wishlists, about our kiddos asking for and getting gifts.
 We want to give everything we can to our children, but we don't want to raise entitled, spoiled kids who are so overwhelmed the morning of that they don't value or appreciate any of it.

-So how do we manage Christmas for kiddos?
+So how do we manage gift-giving holidays for kiddos?
 I've been asking all the parents I know how they do it.
 It seems I am not the only one who worries and struggles with balance.
 Most parents I talked with have put a lot of thought into it.
 This is what I’ve found.